goodenoughllc/policies/README.md

 ## Your Contributions Welcome

-We welcome your suggestions and questions regardingour policies.
+We welcome your suggestions and questions regarding our policies.
 Please do chime in on any open pull request, or even file a pull request yourself.

 ## Many of These Policies Were ~~Stolen~~ Borrowed